elasticio/api-docs/source/includes/_workspaces.md

 #### Authorization
-This request is authorized for a User with `workspaces.workspace.edit` permission only.
+This request is authorized for a User with `workspaces.workspace.edit` or `tenant.workspace.edit_membership` permissions only.

 ### Payload Parameters
 Parameter        | Required  | Description